Full dress uniform: Royal Navy

 The Prince of Wales (Lieutenant RN, left) and King George V (Admiral of the Fleet, right) wearing full dress naval uniform in 1914.

-Since the mid-18th century, when naval uniforms were introduced, flag officers had different full-dress and undress versions, the latter being worn from day to day, the former only for formal occasions.
-By the late nineteenth century, an officer's full dress uniform consisted of a navy double-breasted tailcoat with white facings edged in gold (on the collar and cuff-slashes), gold lace (indicating rank) on the cuffs, epaulettes, sword and sword-belt, worn with gold-laced trousers (except for sublieutenants and warrant officers) and a cocked hat.
+Since the mid-18th century, when naval uniforms were introduced, flag officers had different full-dress and undress versions.
+Undress was worn from day to day, with full-dress on formal occasions.
+By the late nineteenth century, an officer's full dress uniform consisted of a navy double-breasted tailcoat with white facings edged in gold on the collar and cuff-slashes, gold lace indicating rank on the cuffs, epaulettes, sword and sword-belt, worn with gold-laced trousers (except for sublieutenants and warrant officers) and a cocked hat.

 This order of uniform lasted through the first half of the twentieth century.
-It was not worn for the duration of the Second World War, and was officially placed 'in abeyance' in 1949 (with permission being given at the same time for medals and swords to be worn with the undress jacket on state occasions).
-Full dress was, however, subsequently worn by senior naval officers at the coronation of Elizabeth II.
+It was not worn for the duration of the Second World War, and was officially placed 'in abeyance' in 1949, with permission being given at the same time for medals and swords to be worn with the undress jacket on state occasions.
+Full dress was worn by senior naval officers at the coronation of Elizabeth II.

 Vice Admiral Philip Watson in ceremonial day dress.
 Introduced in 1959, ceremonial day dress is a simpler variant of the Royal Navy's full dress uniform that was taken out of service in 1956.

 In 1959, recognising the need for a more formal uniform for flag officers, RN ceremonial day dress was introduced: this is similar to the old full dress but is less elaborate, without fringed epaulettes or cuff slashes, and is worn with a peaked cap.
-Nowadays it is worn only by very limited categories of senior flag officers (namely members of the Royal Family, the First Sea Lord, Admirals of the Fleet, full Admirals and the Defence Services Secretary (if a naval officer)).
+It is worn only by very limited categories of senior flag officers, namely members of the Royal Family, the First Sea Lord, Admirals of the Fleet, full Admirals and the Defence Services Secretary, if a naval officer.

 In tropical climates, a single-breasted white tunic, with two patch pockets, five buttons down the front, worn with the peaked cap, white trousers, white shoes, shoulderboards and sword and sword belt is worn by commissioned officers.
-Before 1939, this was worn with a white tropical helmet; abolished in 1949, for full dress purposes.
+Before 1939, this was worn with a white tropical helmet.
+It was abolished in 1949, for full dress purposes.
 Since 1995 this is only regularly issued to officers of the rank of captain and above, all other officers being issued a white bush jacket, but are issued this uniform from stores if ordered to by command.

-There is also a version for wear by warrant officers and petty officers.
-It is similar to that worn by commissioned officers and is worn with the same cap, trousers and shoes, but the tunic has only four buttons down the front, substantive rate badges, and no shoulderboards.
-When armed with rifle, this is worn with anklets and white web belt and black boots.
+There is a version for warrant officers and petty officers.
+It is similar to that worn by commissioned officers.
+It has the same cap, trousers and shoes, but the tunic has only four buttons down the front, substantive rate badges, and no shoulderboards.
+When armed with a rifle, this is worn with anklets and white web belt and black boots.
 This is worn only on extremely formal occasions, usually by guards of honour, at the order of command.
 Warrant officers first class wear the appropriate sword and sword belt as well.